open-policy-agent/gatekeeper/README.md

     - UPDATE
     - DELETE
 ```

-You can now also check for deletes.
+You can now check for deletes.

 #### Viewing the Request Object